 - Deepen the expertise of school leaders through training on instructional materials and assessment, as well as visits to selected classrooms to observe instruction and practice teacher literacy and math coaching and feedback.

-- Improve classroom instruction as the CORE Consultant models lessons in classrooms and conducts classroom observations and teacher literacy coaching and math coaching.
+- Improve classroom instruction as the CORE Consultant models high-leverage practices and lessons in classrooms and conducts classroom observations and teacher literacy coaching and math coaching.

 - Help teachers more deeply understand adopted instructional materials and resolve implementation-related issues.